ksu-cs-textbooks/cis527/content/X-extras/07-git.md

 Here you'll see that there are two files that are not included in the repository, which are the files we added earlier.
 To add a file to a Git repository, there are three steps.
 First, you must create or modify the file on the filesystem inside a git repository, which will cause Git to see the file as modified or "dirty."
 Then, any changes you'd like to add to the Git repository will need to be "staged" using the `git add` command.
 Finally, those changes which are staged are "committed" using the `git commit` command.

-So, to perform this process on the two files currently in our directory, we'll do these commands to stage them:
+So, to perform this process on the two files currently in our directory, we'll do this command to stage them:

 ```bash
 git add file1.txt file2.txt